Everloom-129/Visionary-CoDriver/README.md

 Tony Wang
 2025-03-18

+Note: our paper has been accepted to IEEE-ITS
+The GitHub repo and webpage is under construction

 ## Overview

 This project is a comprehensive system designed to enhance driving safety and efficiency.
 It integrates various components to provide a complete solution for autonomous driving.